geoschem/gcpy/docs/source/python.rst

 .. note::

-    The version of Python you will most likely use has been implemented in C, and designed in such a way that it is very easy to work with other compiled codebases, especially those written in C/C++ or Fortran.
+    The version of Python you will most likely use has been implemented in C, and is designed in such a way that it is very easy to work with other compiled codebases, especially those written in C/C++ or Fortran.
 In fact, libraries like NumPy_ heavily rely on optimized, compiled codes in these languages, which greatly improves their performance, reliability, and speed.